 The answer presented itself with an accidental visit to a very special restaurant, Grezzo in Boston, sparking a paradigm shift in the way I regard food.
 The owner of the restaurant, Raw & Living Foods pioneer Alissa Cohen, author of Raw Food for Everyone: Essential Techniques and 300 Simple-to-Sophisticated Recipes, offered training programs in raw food preparation and instruction.
 After reading several books on the philosophy of raw foods, I was ready to not only change my diet, but pack my bags for Boston and train with Alissa.
 Seven weeks into eating almost 100% raw vegan foods, I’d lost 18 pounds, had more energy than I’d had in years, and the chronic pain in my shoulder disappeared.
 I realized that the standard model of “calories in, calories out” was not complete, and that the quality of the food I ate was just as important as the quantity.

 I completed the Raw & Living Foods Teacher certification with Alissa Cohen, and began teaching the basics of preparing raw foods, as well as more complicated techniques.
-More than three years later, I’m still at it and feeling great!
+More than six years later, I’m still at it and feeling great!
 I am not 100% raw vegan, but have found the best ratio of cooked-to-raw-foods for me.
 I continue to test, reassess, change, and tweak as needed.

 I firmly believe the best way to safeguard your health is through an optimal diet and healthy lifestyle.
 Peace & Raw!